brightnetwork-technology-academy/bnta_cohort5b/javascript/task_fetch_browser/README.md

 ## Extensions

 5. **Make your page header dynamic**, displaying whether data is still being fetched or has completed.
 This will be tied to your previously created methods.
 Again, this will likely involve `Element.innerHTML`
-6. **Make your header display whether an error has occurred** when fetching data (such as when an invalid country name is inputed)—see tip below
+6. **Make your header display whether an error has occurred** when fetching data (such as when an invalid country name is inputed) — see tip below
 7. **Extend your webpage to include some more information about the countries and some basic styling** (for instance, you could make use of the `flag` property which holds a URL to an image of the country's flag).
 This task can be considered complete when you have successfully added in some styling to your page via an external CSS file, and have included at least two more pieces of information about each country

 **Tips:**